matheusblm/matheusblm/README.md

 ## I'm a Front End Developer!!

-- 🔭 I started a blog, with the intention to publish something i learned every day starting in 05 january.
+-I started a blog, with the intention to publish something i learned every day starting in 05 january.
-- 🌱 I’m currently learning Python and Flask
+-I’m currently learning Python and Flask
-- 👯 I’m looking for a Front end Developer Job
+-I’m looking for a Front end Developer Job

 ### Connect with me: